Jimmy Johnson (American football coach)

-James William Johnson (born July 16, 1943) is an American sports analyst and former football coach.
-Johnson served as a head football coach on the collegiate level from 1979 to 1988 and in the National Football League (NFL) for nine seasons.
-He is the first head football coach to win both a college football national championship and a Super Bowl, achieving the former with Miami and the latter with the Dallas Cowboys.
+James William Johnson (born July 16, 1943) is an American former football coach and sports analyst.
+Johnson served as a head football coach in the collegiate level from 1979 to 1988 and in the National Football League (NFL) for nine seasons.
+He is the first head football coach to win both a college football national championship and a Super Bowl, achieving the former with the Miami Hurricanes and the latter with the Dallas Cowboys.

-Johnson held his first head football coaching position at Oklahoma State before becoming Miami's head football coach in 1984 and guided the team to victory in the 1988 Orange Bowl.
-His collegiate success resulted in Johnson succeeding original Cowboys head coach Tom Landry in 1989, a position that saw him help rebuild the team back to winning form.
-Johnson's tenure from 1989 to 1993 culminated with the Cowboys winning consecutive Super Bowl titles in Super Bowl XXVII and Super Bowl XXVIII, but conflict with owner Jerry Jones led to Johnson leaving after the second championship.
+Johnson held his first head football coaching position at Oklahoma State Cowboys from 1979 to 1983.
+He became Miami's head football coach in 1984 and guided the team to victory in the 1988 Orange Bowl.
+Following the college championship, Johnson succeeded original Cowboys head coach Tom Landry in 1989, a position that saw him help rebuild the team back to winning form.
+His tenure from 1989 to 1993 culminated with the Cowboys winning consecutive Super Bowl titles in Super Bowl XXVII and Super Bowl XXVIII.
+Johnson left Dallas after the second championship amid conflict with owner Jerry Jones.

 Following two years away from football, Johnson returned in 1996 to become the head coach of the Miami Dolphins, where he served until retiring after the 1999 season.
-Since his coaching retirement, Johnson has appeared as an analyst for Fox Sports and is one of the featured commentators of Fox NFL Sunday.
+After his coaching retirement, Johnson appeared as an analyst for Fox Sports and was one of the featured commentators of Fox NFL Sunday until his retirement following the 2024 season.
 He was inducted to the College Football Hall of Fame in 2012 and the Pro Football Hall of Fame in 2020.

 Early life

-Johnson attended high school at Thomas Jefferson High School (now known as Memorial High School) in Port Arthur, Texas.
+Johnson attended high school at Thomas Jefferson High School, now Memorial High School, in Port Arthur, Texas.
 In high school he was a classmate of Rock and Roll Hall of Famer Janis Joplin.

 Johnson played college football as a defensive lineman at the University of Arkansas between 1962 and 1964.
-He helped lead the Razorbacks to the national championship in 1964 when he was named to the All Southwest Conference team.
-Additionally, he was named to the Razorbacks’ All-Decade team of the 1960s, and was later inducted into Arkansas’ state athletic hall of fame in 1988, followed by the university's hall of fame in 1999.
+He helped lead the Razorbacks to the national championship in 1964 when he was named to the All-Southwest Conference team.
+Additionally, he was named to the Razorbacks’ All-Decade team of the 1960s, and was later inducted into Arkansas’s state athletic hall of fame in 1988, followed by the university's hall of fame in 1999.

 During his time in Arkansas, he played with future Dallas Cowboys owner Jerry Jones.